FeaturedTemperature compensated

 Optoelectronic thermometer based on microscale infrared-to-visible conversion devices

-In a new paper published in Light Science & Application (“An Optoelectronic thermometer based on microscale infrared-to-visible conversion devices”), a team of scientists, led by Dr. He Ding from the School of Optics and Photonics, Beijing Institute of Technology, Prof. Xing Sheng from Department of Electronic Engineering, Tsinghua University, and co-workers have developed an optoelectronic NIR-to-visible upconversion device based on designed semiconductor heterostructures, exhibiting a linear response, fast dynamics, and low excitation power.
+In a recent publication in Light Science & Application titled “An Optoelectronic thermometer based on microscale infrared-to-visible conversion devices,” a team of researchers led by Dr. He Ding from the School of Optics and Photonics at the Beijing Institute of Technology, along with Prof. Xing Sheng from the Department of Electronic Engineering at Tsinghua University, and their collaborators, introduces an optoelectronic near-infrared-to-visible upconversion device.
+This device relies on specially designed semiconductor heterostructures, delivering a linear response, rapid dynamics, and low excitation power requirements.

-(a) Excitation and upconverted photoluminescence (PL) emission spectra at different temperatures (25–90 °C). (b) Peak wavelength and PL intensity of the upconverted red emission as a function of temperature, calculated (dash line) and observed (dots), with the shaded range representing the standard deviation recorded among 10 samples.
-(Photo courtesy of the study’s authors).
+(a) Spectra illustrating the excitation and upconverted photoluminescence (PL) emission at various temperatures ranging from 25 to 90 °C. (b) The peak wavelength and PL intensity of the upconverted red emission as a function of temperature, both calculated (represented by the dashed line) and observed (depicted as dots), with the shaded range indicating the standard deviation across 10 samples.
+(Image courtesy of the study’s authors).

-The authors propose many uses for such a robust optoelectronic upconversion optical thermometer: “We can accomplish spatially resolved heat-sensing using a large-area device array of optoelectronic upconversion devices” (Figure 3a).
-For example, we utilize air cannons to create hot airflow that blows on the sample, disrupts the upconversion emission, and finally extinguish it.
-We can acquire the geographical distribution and real-time changes in temperature based on the connection between emission intensity and temperature,” stated He Ding of Beijing Institute of Technology.
+The study’s authors envision a multitude of applications for this robust optoelectronic upconversion optical thermometer.
+“We can achieve spatially resolved heat sensing by employing a large-area device array of optoelectronic upconversion devices” (Figure 3a).
+For instance, “we employ air cannons to generate a flow of hot air directed at the sample, which alters the upconversion emission and eventually extinguishes it.
+We can then capture the spatial distribution and real-time temperature fluctuations based on the correlation between emission intensity and temperature,” explained He Ding from the Beijing Institute of Technology.

-“The upconversion device may be removed from the produced substrate and combined with fibre optics to create light-guided heat sensors,” says the researcher.
-Such an optical-based technology, in addition to tethered electrical sensors, is better ideal for usage in areas with severe electromagnetic interferences, and is especially capable of acquiring data during magnetic resonance imaging (MRI).
-As a proof-of-concept demonstration, such a fiber-coupled, portable system may be easily implemented for biomedical applications, such as monitoring the exhalation behaviour of human and deep tissue with the implantation in the mouse brain (Figures 3b and 3c).”
-Tsinghua University’s Xing Sheng stated
+“The upconversion device can be removed from the substrate it’s produced on and integrated with fiber optics to create light-guided heat sensors,” explained the researcher.
+Such optical-based technology, in contrast to tethered electrical sensors, is more suitable for use in environments with significant electromagnetic interference and is particularly adept at collecting data during magnetic resonance imaging (MRI).
+As a proof-of-concept demonstration, a portable system coupled with fiber optics can be effortlessly implemented for biomedical applications, including monitoring human exhalation patterns and deep tissue temperature within the mouse brain (Figures 3b and 3c),” noted Xing Sheng from Tsinghua University.

 Tags